-The safety management system has been certified as complying with the requirements of AS/NZS 4801:2001and OHSAS 18001:2007.
+The safety management system has been certified as complying with the requirements of AS/NZS 4801:2001 and OHSAS 18001:2007 and in 2021 transitioned to OHSAS 45001:2018 to further improve our safety management system.

 The Port SEMP is a dynamic document which is reviewed periodically and up-dated to document current safety and environmental management planning and practice.
 Accordingly, applied safety and environmental management planning and practice will be audited, reviewed and revised to ensure compliance with the Port Management Act, and conformance with other standards (e.g. AS/NZS 4801, OHSAS 18001 and ISO 14001).